Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 The window wrapper class is documented elsewhere, however, it is important to understand what each window wrapper maps to a  window.
 The platform refers to this as a view, but since we call XAML pages views, this is confusing.
 We do not mean XAML view, in this case, we mean something that has a title bar.
 Something we typically call a window.

-Since an app can have more tha one window, there can also be more than one window wrapper.
+Since an app can have more than one window, there can also be more than one window wrapper.
 The bootstrapper keeps track of the creation of windows and adds them to the static `ActiveWindows` collection in the window wrapper class.
 This occurs in the WindowCreated overload which is not available to developers using Bootstrapper.

 ###Window created